cunger/escape-velocity/content/notes/dev/ada-for-the-curious.md

 ---
 title: "Ada for the curious"
-summary: "For developers curious about Ada.
-Still work in progress."
+summary: "For developers curious about Ada"
 author: "Christina Unger"
 tags: ["ada"]
 date: 2024-12-01
 toc: true
 draft: false
-weight: 1
+weight: 4
 ---

 This post is for developers who are curious about Ada.